 Plants rooted in summer and tips pinched out will promote a bushy plant with more flowers.
 This makes a nice plant specimen for winter use indoors.

 If you take the plant inside that has been outdoors during the summer, check the plant over good for insects.

 To remove plant pests, wash with a gentle spray from a hose.
 Make sure the undersides, and the top of leaves, are washed with water.
 Clean the outside and bottom of the pot.
-If insects are still visible, spray with a mild insecticide solution.
+If insects are still visible, try spraying with a mild homemade insecticide solution.

 Almost invariably the best side of a plant is that which is toward the light.
 This is true of the shrimp plant as well.
-For best result’s in keeping a potted plant uniform in shape in a window, turn the pot 180 degrees once a week.
+For best result’s in keeping a potted plant uniform in shape in a window, turn the pots 180 degrees once a week.